All About Me...

 My favorite television show of all time is The Twilight Zone.
 I can’t say that I have seen all of the episodes, but I have seen quite a few.
 (I stayed up way too late in high school.)
 There were many excellent episodes, but I love Time Enough at Last.
 That is the episode where the late Burgess Meredith loves to read and read and read, but his wife constantly taunts him about it.
-While on his lunch break at the bank he works for, he goes into the bank vault for some quiet reading.
-When he comes out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
+While on his lunch break at the bank that he works for, he goes into the bank vault for a quiet reading space.
+When he comes back out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
 He now has all the time in the world to read, but in the typical Twilight Zone twist, his glasses shatter and he can no longer see the printed word.

 I love to go to the movies.
 Among my favorites are The Shawshank Redemption, Rear Window, Psycho (I’m a big Hitchcock fan), and The Wizard of Oz.
 I can’t think of the worst.
 I guess I just put the bad ones out of my mind and forget about them.

 So what do I do in my spare time?
 I spend a lot of my time reading.
 In particular, I love to read old newspapers.
-Years ago I had to do this by going to the library and loading up reels of microfilm, but now it is just a few clicks of a mouse button away at home.
+Years ago, the only way to do this was to go to the library and load up reels of microfilm, but now all it takes is a few clicks of a mouse button to pull up some old articles.

 Of course, I don’t limit myself to just reading.

-In the summertime, I love to ride my bike and go on hikes with my wife.
+In the summertime, I love to ride my bike and go on hikes with my wife Mary Jane.
 For a good hike, we have been known to go up into the Adirondack mountains or head down to Lake Minnewaska near New Paltz.